100 Notable alumni of

 -

 Frederick Paul Mascherino is an American musician best known for his work as lead guitarist and co-lead vocalist in alternative rock band Taking Back Sunday.
-He is currently active with the band The Color Fred, and also known for working with Terrible Things.
+He is currently active with bands The Color Fred and Say Anything.
+Fred is also known for working with Terrible Things.
+He also runs the record label Heading East Records.
+He is vegan and straight edge.

 -